ikizir/HohhaDynamicXOR/README.md

 Information theory supposes that "everything but the key cannot be secret to the attacker".

-The shameless "supposes", he knows the "key crc" AND "the salt".
+The shameless "supposes", he knows the "key crc" AND "the salt" AND "the plaintext".
 Key CRC, as named, is the 32 bit cyclic redundancy checksum of the bytes on the key: Key CRC "is" the key!

 Shameless also claims: He knows Salt: What salt are we talking about?